jessehamner/WeatherWidget/README.md

 ## Python

-The script is a simple library of functions, held together with some glue in main().
+The codebase has a library of functions, classes, and methods, held together with some glue in main().
 For locations other than Fort Worth / DFW, the end-user will need to change numerous abbreviations in the YaML settings file, including: one for the [weather forecast office](https://en.wikipedia.org/wiki/List_of_National_Weather_Service_Weather_Forecast_Office),